kineticdata/peripherals-aws-s3/handlers/amazon_s3_file_upload_from_submission_v2/readme.md

 Field Label:                  Attachment

 ## Results
-[Public Url]
+[Attachment Url]
-  A public url for the file that was just uploaded.
+  A csv of attachment field urls returned from the upload.

 ## Detailed Description
-This handler creates and uploads content from an existing Request CE submission field value to an Amazon S3 bucket and then returns a public url of the successfully uploaded file.
+This handler creates and uploads content from an existing Request CE submission field value to an Amazon S3 bucket and then returns a csv of attachment urls of the successfully uploaded file or files.
 This is done by using an account's Access Key and Secret Access Key to authenticate with the Amazon S3 server and then uploading the file retrieved from Request CE and its content into the specified S3 bucket.